DailyStruggle/NamedEntityDeathAnnounce/README.md

 # NamedEntityDeathAnnounce

-example plugin for announcing entity deaths, intended to be reworked/updated.
+example plugin for announcing named entity deaths, intended to be reworked/updated.